2025–26 NCAA football bowl games

-The 2025–26 NCAA football bowl games are a planned series of college football bowl games in the United States, most of which will be played to complete the 2025 NCAA Division I FBS football season.
-Team-competitive bowl games in the Football Bowl Subdivision (FBS) will begin on December 13, 2025, and conclude with the 2026 College Football Playoff National Championship on January 19, 2026.
-Several all-star games will follow.
+The 2025–26 NCAA football bowl games were a series of college football bowl games in the United States, most of which were played to complete the 2025 NCAA Division I FBS football season.
+Team-competitive bowl games in the Football Bowl Subdivision (FBS) began on December 13, 2025, and concluded with the 2026 College Football Playoff National Championship on January 19, 2026.
+Several all-star games followed.